joolstorrentecalo/gitlab-foss/doc/user/application_security/api_fuzzing/configuration/customizing_analyzer_settings.md

 - `FUZZAPI_PRE_SCRIPT`: Script to install runtimes or dependencies before the analyzer starts.

 WARNING:
 To execute scripts in Alpine Linux you must first use the command [`chmod`](https://www.gnu.org/software/coreutils/manual/html_node/chmod-invocation.html) to set the [execution permission](https://www.gnu.org/software/coreutils/manual/html_node/Setting-Permissions.html).
-For example, to set the execution permission of `script.py` for everyone, use the command: `sudo chmod a+x script.py`.
+For example, to set the execution permission of `script.py` for everyone, use the command: `chmod a+x script.py`.
 If needed, you can version your `script.py` with the execution permission already set.

 ```yaml
 stages: